Saltyfunnel/hypr/README.md

 This is my attempt at a fully riced Hyprland setup with a rubbish catppuccin theme.
 It includes all the usual suspects: custom window manager configs, translucent widgets, 17 different launchers, and enough bloat to make even KDE blush.

-The name “**HyprBW**” doesn’t mean anything.
-It was probably meant to be cool.
-Or minimalist.
-Or something.
-I don’t remember.
-Honestly, **neither does ChatGPT**, who wrote 80% of this while I forgot what I even asked for.

 ## 👎 Why It’s Terrible